Optimal Partition for Multi-Type Queueing System: Model

-For each aforementioned problem, we consider two types of assignment policies: a deterministic policy and a stochastic policy.
-Under the deterministic policy, each type of customers can only be assigned to a unique queue.
-Specifically, in this case, we use \(\boldsymbol{x}\in\left\{0, 1\right\}^n\) to indicate the assignment of each type of customers, where \(x_i = 1\) (\(x_i = 0\), respectively) denotes that the \(i\)th type of customers is assigned to the first queue (second queue, respectively).
-In contrast, under the stochastic policy, customers of the same type can be assigned to both queues each with certain probabilities.
-Specifically, in this case, we use \(\boldsymbol{x}\in[0, 1]^n\) to indicate the assignment of each type of customers, where \(x_i\) denotes the probability of the \(i\)th type of customers assigned to the first queue.
-By Pollaczek–Khinchine formula, given partition \(\alpha\) and assignment \(\boldsymbol{x}\), the expected waiting time can be calculated as
+For each aforementioned problem, we consider a stochastic assignment policy where customers of the same type can be assigned to different queues, each with certain probabilities.
+Specifically, we use \(X\in[0, 1]^{n\times k}\) to indicate the assignment of each type of customer, where \(X_{ij}\) denotes the probability of the \(i\)th type of customers assigned to the \(j\)th queue.
+In other words, the \(i\)th row of \(X\) represents how the \(i\)th type of customers are assigned to each queue, and the \(j\)th column of \(X\) represents the proportion of each type of customers assigned to the \(j\)th queue.